denoptim-project/DENOPTIM/doc/developer_manual.md

 # DENOPTIM Developer's Manual

-This manual integrates the [JavaDoc](html/annotated.html) to provide an overview on the software logic and facilitate understanding, development, and debug of the code.
+This manual integrates the [JavaDoc](annotated.html) to provide an overview on the software logic and facilitate understanding, development, and debug of the code.
 It is a manual meant for developers, not for users.
-If you are looking for information on how to use DENOPTIM, check the [users manual](user_manual.md).
+If you are looking for information on how to use DENOPTIM, check the [user's manual](user_manual.md).

 * * *